h2oai/h2ogpt/docs/README_DOCKER.md

 ```
 for some token `<hf_...>`.
 See [Hugging Face User Tokens](https://huggingface.co/docs/hub/security-tokens) for more details.

+For [GGML/GPT4All models](FAQ.md#adding-models), one should either download the file and map that path outsider docker to a pain told to h2oGPT for inside docker, or pass a URL that would download the model internally to docker.

 See [README_GPU](README_GPU.md) for more details about what to run.

 ## Run h2oGPT and TGI using Docker